oharapaGitHub/ca675assignment3backend/README.md

    Paul O'Hara | 14212372 | paul.ohara6@mail.dcu.ie
    Claire Breslin | 14210826 | claire.breslin4@mail.dcu.ie

-# Introduction : Reader Insights with Wikipedia
+# Introduction: Reader Insights with Wikipedia
 ## The Idea
 You're a news agency or a freelance writer.
 You already know what the big news story of the day is - e.g. David Bowie passing away.
 There are so many angles you could potentially write about, but which one to pick?
 Ideally, you would peek inside the mind of (a lot of) your audience and find out "What angle about this do they find interesting right now?
 What do they want to know more about?"